rocmarchive/realcaffe2/rocm_docs/caffe2-docker.md

 ### Pull the Official docker image
-* The fatest way to start ROCKING is through docker.
-You can pull the latest official docker image for Rocaffe2 proejct:
+* The fastest way to start ROCKING is through docker.
+You can pull the latest official docker image for rocm-caffe2 project:

 ```
 docker pull petrex/rocaffe2:developer_preview